 Upon receipt of the properly submitted documentation and fees, the NVC will then forward the petition and supporting documentation to the applicable U.S. Consulate, depending on the location of the foreign national spouse.
 The NVC, in coordination with the U.S. Embassy or Consulate will schedule an interview at the appropriate U.S. Embassy or Consulate.
 The foreign national will be notified of any procedures or documentation necessary for the interview.
 This includes details about how and where the foreign national spouse may complete the medical examination prior to the interview.
 Each U.S. Consulate maintains its own rules and procedures for preparing for and attending immigrant visa interviews.
 Wait times for interviews depend on the U.S. Consulate.

 For foreign national spouses of LPRs, rather than of U.S. citizens, the major difference in the process is that the foreign national spouse cannot automatically apply for and/or obtain a green card when the I-130 is approved by USCIS.
 Instead, he or she must wait until an immigrant visa becomes available before the NVC will request and accept the documentation and fees required to forward the petition to the U.S. Consulate for an interview.
 The wait time for visa availability is found at the U.S. Department of State’s Visa Bulletin website.
 Spouses of LPRs fall under the “Family-Sponsored Preference 2A” category.
-According to the July 2016 Visa Bulletin, immigrant visas are available to foreign national spouses for all chargeability areas except China, India, Mexico, and the Philippines, whose I-130 was assigned a priority date before November 15, 2014.
-This means the current wait time is at least two years from the time the USCIS approves an I-130 to the time NVC will be ready to begin the immigrant visa process.
 Please contact a Michigan green card lawyer to schedule a consultation if you would like to discuss your case in detail.

-If you are hoping to work and live in the US permanently, you should consult a Michigan green card/LPR lawyer to help you through the legal process.
-Our team could guide you through each step to ensure any potential mistakes are avoided.
-For more information about how our attorneys could help, call our office today.
+If you are hoping to work and live in the US permanently, you should consult a Michigan immigration green card/LPR lawyer to help you through the legal process.
+Our team at our AV rated immigration law firm could guide you through each step to ensure any potential mistakes are avoided.
+For more information about how our attorneys could help, call or contact our office today.